btcpayserver/btcpayserver-doc/docs/GoogleCloudDeployment.md

 ## Google Cloud shell setup

-Google Cloud is alternative way to set up BTCPayServer.
+Google Cloud is alternative way to set up BTCPay Server.

 Start by clicking the following button: